-A deep sinkhole that is 15 feet in diameter opened last March 2, about 30 feet from the front door of a home at 3440 Galesburg Court in the Village of Glenbrook, a neighborhood in The Villages, Florida.
+A deep sinkhole that is 15 feet in diameter opened on March 2, about 30 feet from the front door of a home at 3440 Galesburg Court in the Village of Glenbrook, a neighborhood in The Villages, Florida.

 According to residents, several trucks dumped cement into the sinkhole the following day.
 It solidified about six feet below the surface of the ground.
 While the house did not have any visible damage, utility lines have been exposed and appear to be damaged.